ENIGMA-KUN/deepfake_detection/README.md

    - Add real face images to `assets/sample_images/real/`
    - Add fake face images to `assets/sample_images/fake/`

-   You can use images from datasets like FaceForensics++, CelebDF, or the DF40 dataset.
+   You can use any face images - they don't need to be from specific datasets as long as they're correctly sorted into real/fake categories.

 ### Running the Application